The Dukes of Hazzard (film): Controversies

-Before the release of this film, Warner Bros. reportedly paid $17.5 million to the producer of Moonrunners, the movie that inspired the television series.
+Before the release of this film, Warner Bros.
+Pictures reportedly paid $17.5 million to the producer of Moonrunners, the movie that inspired the television series.
 This was soon followed by a claim from screenwriter Gy Waldron.
 The Hollywood Reporter reported that James Best, who portrayed Rosco P. Coltrane in the original series, filed suit in late July 2011 over royalties he was contracted to receive over spinoffs that "used his identity".

 Ben Jones, who played Cooter Davenport in the original series, criticized the film for its emphasis on sexual content, suggesting that the original series was more family-oriented and not as sexualized.
 He called for fans of the television series to boycott the film "unless they clean it up before the August 5th release date."
 Some have countered that the original series also contained sexual themes, primarily Catherine Bach's (Daisy Duke) much-displayed "short shorts" (which have become so ubiquitous in American culture that skimpy blue jean cutoff shorts are now often simply called "Daisy Dukes").
 In a film review, a New York Daily News entertainment columnist said the movie's sex humor is "cruder" than the TV series, but that it is "nearly identical to the TV series in... its ogling of the posterior of cousin Daisy Duke."

 Although initially he commented that he enjoyed the new style of relationship between the movie versions of Bo and Luke, John Schneider, who played Bo Duke in the original series, was later asked if he saw the film and said: "My gosh... it was terrible!
 It wasn't Dukes.
 It was true to whatever it was; I just don't know what that was!"

 John Schneider has said that when he arrived at the premiere, Johnny Knoxville came up to him and apologized for how bad the film was.
 Schneider has also questioned why TV channels show the film but are not prepared to rerun the original series.